 Discrete Parallel Metering Technology

-At the core of the Formulator is a patented microfluidic chip that can measure and dispense discrete volumes of liquid.
-The chip has 96 outputs each with its own microfluidic valve cluster.
-Each valve cluster has two micro-diaphragms (200nL and 2.5 mL) that can fill and dispense as fast as three times per second.
-Combining multiple dispenses of each micro-diaphragm allows any volume down to 200nL to be dispensed with a resolution of 200nL.
+At the core of the Formulator is a patented microfluidic chip that measures and dispenses discrete volumes of liquid.
+The chip has 96 outputs, each with its own microfluidic valve cluster.
+Each valve cluster has two micro-diaphragms (200 nL and 2.5 mL) that fill and dispense up to three times per second.
+By combining multiple dispensing of each micro-diaphragm, the Formulator can dispense any volume down to 200 nL with a resolution of 200 nL.

 Positive Displacement Micro-Diaphragms

 The Formulator's positive displacement micro-diaphragms handle viscous and non-viscous liquids with ease and precision.
 No complicated liquid class settings are required.
 Simply select from four viscosity settings (normal, medium, high, and very high) to define the liquid class of your reagents.
 At a higher viscosity setting, the Formulator simply allows more time for the diaphragms to fill.
-Overestimating the viscosity of an ingredient will have no effect on dispense precision.
+Overestimating the viscosity of an reagent has no effect on dispense precision.

 Quick Stock Swap

-Adding a stock ingredient to the Formulator is fast and easy: just scan the ingredient barcode, turn the bottle upside down, and place it in any of the ingredient inputs on the top of the system.
-Bottle sensors tell the Formulator where you placed that ingredient.
+Adding a stock reagentto the Formulator is fast and easy.
+Just scan the reagent barcode, invert the bottle, and insert it in any of the reagent inputs on the top of the system.
+Bottle sensors tell the Formulator where you place each reagent.

-Switching stock ingredients is also easy: simply ask the Formulator to wash the supply line and pick the bottle up.
-The dead volume when washing the supply line is 7mL.
+Switching stock reagents is just as easy.
+Simply tell the Formulator to wash the supply line and to pick up the bottle.
+When washing the supply line the dead volume is 7 ml.

-This ease of use is achieved using a specially designed lid insert with integrated check valves to facilitate washing.
-The Formulator currently supports 125mL and 250mL Nalgene Bottles and 50mL Falcon tubes (others available upon request).
+This ease of use is achieved with a specially designed lid insert and integrated check valves to facilitate washing.
+Currently the Formulator supports 125 mL and 250 mL Nalgene bottles and 50 mL Falcon tubes (others available upon request).

-Formulator 10, 16, and 34 Ingredient Models Available
+Formulator 10, 16, and 34 Reagent Models

-There are three ingredient configurations, both identical in size.
+There are three reagent configurations, all identical in size.

-Formulator 10 Ingredient Inputs Model:
+Formulator 10 Reagent Model:

-9 inputs for either 250mL Nalgene bottles, 125 mL Nalgene bottles, or 50mL Falcon tubes.
+9 inputs for either 250 mL or 125 mL Nalgene bottles, or 50 mL Falcon tubes

-1 bulk wash input for pure water (can also be used as an ingredient)
+1 bulk wash input for pure water (can also be used as an reagent)

 Optional secondary wash input for other wash solutions

-Formulator 16 Ingredient Inputs Model:
+Formulator 16 Reagent Model:

-15 inputs for either 250mL Nalgene bottles, 125mL Nalgene bottles, or 50mL Falcon tubes.
+15 inputs for either 250 mL or, 125 mL Nalgene bottles, or 50 mL Falcon tubes

-1 bulk wash input for pure water (can also be used as an ingredient)
+1 bulk wash input for pure water (can also be used as an reagent)

 Optional secondary wash input for other wash solutions

-Formulator 34 Ingredient Inputs Model:
+Formulator 34 Reagent Model:

-30 inputs for 50mL Falcon tubes.
+30 inputs for 50 mL Falcon tubes

-3 inputs for either 250mL Nalgene bottles, 125mL Nalgene bottles, or 50mL Falcon tubes.
+3 inputs for either 250 or 125 mL Nalgene bottles, or 50 mL Falcon tubes

-1 bulk wash input for pure water (can also be used as an ingredient)
+1 bulk wash input for pure water (can also be used as an reagent)

 Optional secondary wash input for other wash solutions